dixslyf/mnist-digits-nb-nn/report/report.typ

 `7` tends to be misclassified as a `9` or `2`.
 It also gets misclassified as `4` and `1` to a lesser extent.
-Similarly, images incorrectly predicted as `7` are usually actually a `9` or `2`, but the extent of this is not as great as misclassifying `7` images, agreeing with the precision and recall scores.
+Similarly, images incorrectly predicted as `7` are usually actually a `9` or `2`, but the extent of this is not as great as misclassifying images of `7`, agreeing with the precision and recall scores.

 Overall, based on the F1-score for each class,